Our focus will be on how to clean with baking soda, hydrogen peroxide, and vinegar.

 It is used by homeowners for a variety of cleaning tasks.
-Not only does this agent help with cleaning, it also has antibacterial and anti-fungal properties.
+Not only does this agent help with cleaning, but it also has antibacterial and anti-fungal properties.
 Hydrogen peroxide kills mildew and molds.

-Here, we will mention some of the ways you can use hydrogen peroxide to clean up dirt.
+Here, we will mention some of the ways you can use hydrogen peroxide to clean up the dirt.

 Used On Hard Surfaces and Appliances

 Hydrogen Peroxide is used on a variety of hard surfaces to provide deep cleaning.

 You only need to put a spray cap on the bottle and apply it to targeted surfaces.
 After spraying onto the surface, it shouldn’t be cleaned off immediately.
 Allow some time (few minutes) to pass before cleaning off.
 This does a good job of removing dirt.

 Common hard surfaces to apply hydrogen peroxide include floors, walls, countertops, cutting boards, refrigerators, bathtubs, sinks, showers, windows, mirrors among many others.